 The pipeline

 - A virtual player runs the game.
-An AutoPlay system inside The Chronicles of Nesis drives the character through scenes, fights enemies, and talks to NPCs.
-(More on AutoPlay and the walkthrough generation it enables in another post — coming.)
+An AutoPlay system inside The Chronicles of Nesis drives the character through scenes, fights enemies, and talks to NPCs — or, for a showcase shot like the title screen above, just holds on a scene while the camera and shaders do the work.

-- A capture harness records the session at 1080p / 60fps on my host, listening to the game’s console output for combat events, scene transitions, and skill usage.
+- A capture harness records the session at 1080p / 60fps on my host — invisibly, straight from the browser’s compositor, so it never takes over my screen — listening to the game’s console output for combat events, scene transitions, and skill usage.
 Output: an MP4 plus a structured timeline JSON.
-(More on how the capture environment got there in another post — coming.)

 - A caption drafter writes platform-specific copy.
-Each clip’s metadata goes to Claude through the same CLI I use for development — title, Bluesky variant, Discord variant, YouTube Shorts variant — and writes back into the per-clip JSON.
-The brand voice lives in the system prompt and stays consistent across drafts.
+Each clip’s metadata goes to Claude through the same CLI I use for development — a title, a Bluesky variant, a Mastodon variant, a Discord variant — and writes back into the per-clip JSON.
+The brand voice lives in the system prompt and stays consistent.

 - A review queue surfaces what’s drafted.
 A page on my dev console shows the latest capture’s clips with editable caption fields.
-I scan, occasionally tweak, click publish per platform.
+I scan, occasionally tweak, approve.

 - Postiz publishes.
-Self-hosted, AGPL, has a CLI my dev server shells out to.
+Self-hosted, AGPL, with a CLI my dev server shells out to.
 The post lands in the target channel within seconds.

 Why self-hosted

-SocialBee costs $29-49 a month and is a polished product with a real “recycle” feature for evergreen content.
+A managed scheduler costs $30-50 a month and is a polished product.
 It also doesn’t talk to Claude, and it doesn’t talk to my autoplay system.
 The whole shape of this pipeline is that AI is upstream — clipping, drafting, narrating — and the scheduler is downstream.
-SocialBee assumes a human upstream; my constraint is the opposite.
+A SaaS tool assumes a human upstream; my constraint is the opposite.

-Postiz is open source, runs in a container alongside my dev environment, and exposes its API through a CLI that my middleware shells out to.
+Postiz is open source, runs in a container alongside my dev environment, and exposes its API through a CLI my middleware shells out to.
 So that’s what I picked.
-Saves $29 a month, removes a SaaS dependency, and matches the architectural direction I want to keep growing in.
+It removes a subscription, removes a vendor, and matches the architectural direction I want to keep growing in.

 What handcrafted means here